 “The Nature Conservancy is proud to have played a key role in conserving the Great Bear Rainforest by supporting the creation of Coast Funds, which has been catalytic for First Nations leadership in resource management and the creation of strong, viable local economies.
 By leveraging our initial investment and continuing to invest in local capacity over the past decade, together we are building enduring conservation in one of the most ecologically and culturally significant places on Earth.”

-— Hadley Archer, Executive Director, TNC Canada
+— Hadley Archer, Executive Director, Nature United (formerly TNC Canada)

 “Participating in the organizational design and plan for Coast Funds a decade ago, I could only hope that it would become what it is today – a globally recognized model of conservation financing rooted in strong partnerships with First Nations.
 At Tides Canada, we feel real pride in the accomplishments of Coast Funds, and their role in developing a resilient conservation-based economy in coastal British Columbia.”

 — Ross McMillan, President and CEO, Tides Canada

 “The Great Bear Rainforest is globally unique and I’m pleased to see that through the agreements reached in the area we’re able to balance the need for environmental protection in this area while still supporting job growth.”

 — Honourable Steve Thomson, Minister of Forests, Lands and Natural Resource Operations